appelsin/nevermind/README.md

 It delegates method calls to proxied classes if they not supposed to be "collection" or "relation methods".

-When called returns not nil one:
+When called returns not nil:

     @posts.find_by(params) == Article.find_by(params) || Video.find_by(params)
     @posts.first

-The "!" methods will return result witch doesn't raise exception:
+The "!" methods will return result which doesn't raise exception:

     @posts.find_by! params
     @posts.first!